Skip to main content

 The disadvantage of shingles is they don't last as long as metal roofing and when it is time to replace the roof, it can be messy for a building with commercial use.

-What is the right type of Roof Maintenance for your commercial building in Tampa?
+What is the Best Roof Maintenance Plan for Your Commercial building in Tampa?

-As you have now learned, with the different types of construction and materials that're used on roofs.
+You have now learned the different types of construction and materials that we use on commercial roofs.
 The maintenance for each of these different types will vary depending on 3 main factors:

 1. Type of roof construction